tasmiah22/My_Portfolio/README.md

  <div class="row">
 <div class="text"> // to add the text for the hover effect.
 Then in the css i styled the hover with opacity effects.

+I deployed my project with a live URL by creating the URL using github pages in the settings of this repository.